Building Outside the Blocks

 Skill, Autonomy, Connection, and Community

 With blocks of time, subjects, and units, teaching can feel like a profession of compartments.
 These blocks can organize time, but they can also be confining.
 So much is possible when you understand the blocks and build beyond them.
-The WHY of BOB is about building learning experiences that are both differentiated and personalizing.
+The WHY of BOB is about building learning experiences within an educational framework that are both differentiated and personalized.

-Using the Building Outside the Blocks approach helps to teach a variety of content and learning skills while contributing to a supportive and collaborative class community.
-BOB is a way to help individuals and schools promote student voice, build capacity and propel engagement.
+Using the Building Outside the Blocks approach supports project-based learning, allowing for the teaching of a variety of content and learning skills while contributing to a supportive and collaborative class community.
+BOB is a way to help individuals and schools promote student voice, build capacity, and propel student engagement.
 More than anything, using a BOB Approach helps students see and be themselves at school.

 Connection is Key

-Building Outside the Blocks projects, referred to as BOBs, focus on student learning goals, including standards-based content and skills such as critical thinking, problem solving, communication, collaboration, and self-management.
-They help student build a sense of ownership of their work through self direction and agency.
-BOBs also build connections for individuals to themselves and for the community to each other.
+Building Outside the Blocks projects, known as BOBs, are part of an educational framework that emphasizes project-based learning to enhance student engagement.
+These initiatives focus on key learning goals, including standards-based content and essential skills such as critical thinking, problem solving, communication, collaboration, and self-management.
+BOBs empower students to develop a sense of ownership over their work through self-direction and agency while also fostering connections within the community and promoting individual growth.

 Authentic Task, Problem or Question